1. Skip to content

 Who is Germany's far-right AfD leader Alice Weidel?

-Alice Weidel is one of the disproportionately few women in the far-right AfDImage: Bernd Elmenthaler/Geisler-Fotopress/picture alliance
+Alice Weidel is one of the disproportionately few women in the far-right AfDImage: Carsten Koall/dpa/picture alliance

 Alice Weidel belongs to a very small minority.
-She is one of nine women in the parliamentary party of the far-right Alternative for Germany.
+She is one of nine women in the parliamentary group of the far-right Alternative for Germany.
 Sixty-nine men make up the rest.

 Politically, Weidel is a heavyweight in the male-dominated AfD.
-She co-chairs both the party and the parliamentary party together with Tino Chrupalla.
-Weidel also ran on a joint ticket with Chrupalla in the last federal elections in 2021.
-The result back then was disappointing for the AfD: They won 10.3%, down from 12.6% in 2017.
+She co-chairs both the party itself and its parliamentary group, together with Tino Chrupalla.
+Weidel also ran on a joint ticket with Chrupalla in the last federal election in 2021.
+The result back then was disappointing for the AfD: they won 10.3%, down from 12.6% in 2017.

 Record results in regional state elections

-Boosted by this success, the AfD's leadership has now decided to put forward its own candidate for chancellor in the federal elections even though they are not expected to have a real chance to head the government.
+Boosted by this success, the AfD leadership has now decided to put forward its own candidate for chancellor in the 2025 federal election, even though they are not expected to have a real chance to head the government.
 Even if the AfD were to become the party with the most votes, all other parties have rejected the idea of becoming its coalition partners.

 Weidel's role model: Margaret Thatcher

 The 45-year-old Weidel has a doctorate in economics.
 In the late 2000s, she worked at the Bank of China and lived in China for six years where she learned to speak Mandarin.
-Subsequently, she wrote her doctoral thesis on the future of the Chinese pension system.
+She would later write her doctoral thesis on the future of the Chinese pension system.

 Weidel is an admirer of Margaret Thatcher, Britain's prime minister from 1979 to 1990.
 Speaking of Thatcher in an interview with the tabloid Bild newspaper, she said: "I'm impressed by her biography, her swimming against the tide even when things get unpleasant."

-Weidel claims former British Prime Minister Margaret Thatcher as her role model Image: empics/picture alliance
+Weidel has claimed former British Prime Minister Margaret Thatcher as her role model Image: empics/picture alliance

 'We are trying to reform the EU'